owlcs/ont-api/README.md

     * _ru.avicomp.ontapi.jena.impl.configuration.OntPersonality_ is an extended __org.apache.jena.enhanced.Personality__,
     the interface/implementation mapping, which provides a kind of polymorphism on Jena resources.
 Using this mechanism we solve the problem of 'illegal punnings'.
     * _ru.avicomp.ontapi.jena.UnionGraph_ is our analogue of __org.apache.jena.graph.compose.MultiUnion__.
-* Package __ru.avicomp.ontapi.transforms__ is a small configurable and separated subsystem also.
+* Package __ru.avicomp.ontapi.transforms__ is a small separated (and configurable) subsystem too.
-It puts in order any graph (RDFS, OWL1) before using the main API.
+It puts in order any graph (RDFS, OWL1, etc) before using the main API.
 Currently there are three transform implementations inside API and several inside tests.
 And here are two main classes:
-    * _Transform_ - it is the abstract superclass for any graph-converter.
+    * _Transform_ - it is an abstract superclass for any graph-converter.
     * _GraphTransformers.Store_ - it is the transforms storage and point to access to any of them.

 ## What's next (todo)